Table of Contents[Hide][Show]

 - It evens out the look of dark spots and also brightens the skin.

-- It reduces the appearance of under eye circles.
+- It reduces the appearance of under eye circles and creates a more even skin tone.

 Many recipes on the internet show you how to DIY vitamin C serum.
 Below, we have put together some simple yet wonderful homemade vitamin C serum recipes that you can easily make in your kitchen.